diggerhq/digger/CONTRIBUTING.md

    We will review your pull request as soon as possible.
 Please be patient and open to feedback.
 We appreciate your contributions!

 ## Release Process
-**NOTE: The default branch `@develop` is not gauranteed to be stable and you should always use published release versions in your usecases.**
+**NOTE: The default branch `@develop` is not guaranteed to be stable and you should always use published release versions in your usecases.**

 - All pull requests are merged to the default develop branch after initial unit tests and integration tests are passing and required code review requirements are met.
 - We checkout a pre-release branch to prepare for an upcoming release.